tls-md/tls-md/TLS/Concepts/ABLE.md

 ---

 # Definition
-HAVE what one NEEDS in SELF:oneself FOR ACHIEVING something.
-## Definition
-HAVE what one NEEDS in SELF:oneself FOR ACHIEVING something.
-## Definition
 HAVE FEATURES one NEEDS in SELF:oneself FOR ACHIEVING something.
 # Criteria and general notes
 ## Old Chinese Criteria